"They hate our freedoms: our freedom of religion, our freedom of speech, our freedom to vote and assemble and disagree with each other."

 This notion gave birth to the state's ability to declare a perpetual war.
 The war on the 'tactic' of terrorism would give way to an unlimited expansion of police state powers, and the state knew it.
 Bush would even state this idea in his speech.
 Later in the same September 20th speech, Bush would declare that the war "will not end until every terrorist group of global reach has been found, stopped and defeated."
 In the same speech, he later said that this war is "a task that does not end."

-Despite both Obama and Bush declaring the wars a success and having ended, nothing could be further from the truth as Trump’s recent plan to re-escalate America’s presence in Afghanistan illustrates.
+Despite both Obama and Bush declaring the wars a success and having ended, nothing could be further from the truth.
 Since 9/11 secret US prisons popped up where unspeakable acts of torture continue to this day.
 Millions of innocent civilians have been slain and continue to be slain.
-Countless children have been blown to bits by Americans spreading democracy with hellfire missiles.
+Countless children have been blown to bits by American's spreading democracy with hellfire missiles.

-All the while, the average American continues to praise the government for “keeping them free” and unquestioningly continues life as normal.
+All the while, the average American sticks their yellow ribbon magnet to their vehicles and unquestioningly continues life as normal.

 Freedom diminishing step four: The Militarization of Police